-- 1. monitoring the implementation of Article 2(1) of the Protocol on Ireland/Northern Ireland in the EU withdrawal agreement (rights of individuals). - 2. reporting to the Secretary of State and the Executive Office in Northern Ireland on the implementation of Article 2(1)-as soon as reasonably practicable after receipt of a general or specific request for such a report, and on such other occasions as the Commission thinks. - 3. advising the Secretary of State and the Executive Committee of the Assembly of legislative and other measures which ought to be taken to implement Article 2(1)-as soon as reasonably practicable after receipt of a general or specific request for advice, and on such other occasions as the Commission thinks appropriate. - 4. advising the Assembly (or a committee of the Assembly) whether a Bill is compatible with Article 2(1)-as soon as reasonably practicable after receipt of a request for advice, and on such other occasions as the Commission thinks appropriate.
+- 1. monitoring the implementation of Article 2(1) of the Windsor Framework of the UK EU withdrawal agreement (rights of individuals); - 2. reporting to the Secretary of State and the Executive Office in Northern Ireland on the implementation of Article 2(1)-as soon as reasonably practicable after receipt of a general or specific request for such a report, and on such other occasions as the Commission thinks; - advising the Secretary of State and the Executive Committee of the Assembly of legislative and other measures which ought to be taken to implement Article 2(1)-as soon as reasonably practicable after receipt of a general or specific request for advice, and on such other occasions as the Commission thinks appropriate; - advising the Assembly (or a committee of the Assembly) whether a Bill is compatible with Article 2(1)-as soon as reasonably practicable after receipt of a request for advice, and on such other occasions as the Commission thinks appropriate;

-- 5. promoting understanding and awareness of the importance of Article 2(1); and for this purpose we may undertake, commission or provide financial or other assistance for-research, and educational activities. - 6. bring any appropriate matters of relevance to Article 2(1) to the attention of the Specialised Committee on issues related to the implementation of the Protocol on Ireland/Northern Ireland established by Article 165 of the Withdrawal Agreement. - 7. bring judicial review proceedings in respect of an alleged breach (or potential future breach) of Article 2(1) of the Protocol on Ireland/Northern Ireland in the EU withdrawal agreement; or intervene in legal proceedings, whether for judicial review or otherwise, in so far as they relate to an alleged breach (or potential future breach) of Article 2(1).
+- 5. promoting understanding and awareness of the importance of Article 2(1); and for this purpose we may undertake, commission or provide financial or other assistance for research, and educational activities; - 6. bring any appropriate matters of relevance to Article 2(1) to the attention of the Specialised Committee on issues related to the implementation of the Windsor Framework, established by Article 165 of the Withdrawal Agreement; and - 7. bring judicial review proceedings in respect of an alleged breach (or potential future breach) of Article 2(1) of the Windsor Framework; or intervene in legal proceedings, whether for judicial review or otherwise, in so far as they relate to an alleged breach (or potential future breach) of Article 2(1).